jacobtomlinson/website/content/posts/2019/2019-07-05-littlest-cuda-hub.md

 We had four GPUs shared between 10-15 people.
 As everyone was a beginner and wouldn't actually be doing that much intensive calculation with them this was fine, however by default their python environments would be using GPU 0 for single GPU tasks which means we wouldn't be making good use of the other three GPUs without additional configuration.

 It is possible to [change your GPU order](https://devblogs.nvidia.com/cuda-pro-tip-control-gpu-visibility-cuda_visible_devices/) with the environment variable `CUDA_VISIBLE_DEVICES`.
-In future deployments we could get JupyterHub to set this variable for each user and randomise the order.
+In future deployments we could get JupyterHub to set this variable for each user and randomize the order.

 ### GPU dashboard